envytools/envytools/docs/hw/pm/ptherm.rst

   double clock_hz = (1000000.0 / (16.0 * pow(16, div)));
   double time_delay = (1.0 / clock_hz) * cycles * 0x7f * 1e9;

-For each of these thresholds, it is possible to require IRQs to be sent to the host when the temperature reaches any of the thresholds.
+For each of these thresholds, it is possible to request IRQs to be sent to the host when the temperature reaches any of the thresholds.
 It is also possible to specify if we want the IRQ when the temperature rises past the threshold, falls bellow it or both.

-It is also possible to specify use the FSRM when reaching a temperature threshold.
-However, only the divisor can be changed depending on the threshold as all the temperature-related thresholds need to share the same FSRM ratio.
+It is also possible to specify use the FSMR when reaching a temperature threshold.
+However, only the divisor can be changed depending on the threshold as all the temperature-related thresholds need to share the same FSMR ratio.

 .. todo:: verify the priorities of each threshold (if two thresholds are active at the same time, which one is considered as being active?)